Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 - Pony – A company based in India produces various needles

-- Prym – Specializes in ergonomic needles, comfortable and smooth plastic.
+- Prym – Specializes in ergonomic, comfortable and smooth plastic.

 - Signature Needles – A family US business.
-Luxury colored aluminum needles.
+Luxury colored aluminum.

 - Susan Bates – Perfect for novices, these are affordable and versatile.